 - What is inheritance?
 Classes can automatically obtain the functionality and state of a parent class.
 This is also known as sub classing.
 Inheritance is usually applied for "is a" type relationships.
 For example if the base class is Car, Corolla is a type of car so Corolla extends Car and automatically gets it's methods and state.

 - What is polymorphism?
 This means where a parent class is used we can easily interchange objects of a sub class.
 For example if if we have a container that holds objects of type Car, then instances of Corolla and Golf can be added to the container.
-Polymorphism is works best when you understand the LSP
+Polymorphism works best when you understand the Liskov Substitution Principle.

 - Explain the concept of dependency?
 Dependency means that a relationship exists between one or more components.
 Dependency can be explicit or direct, for example an import statement at the top of a Java class definition.
 Or Dependency can be implicit or indirect for example two components know the format of an XML document.
 Generally we favour components that have a lower number of dependencies on other components.
 And we favour explicit dependencies that are loosely coupled.
 Coupling is used to classify the strength of the dependency.

 - Explain the concept of Coupling?
 Coupling is the measure of the dependency relationship between two components.
-Coupling can be tight - this means the component depends on the internal data fields of another component.
+Coupling can be tight, where a change in a class has a knock on change in another class.
+For example Where a component depends on the internal data fields of another component.
 Loose coupling means that a component depends on behaviour of another component.